-Reciprocity:

-Career public service is encouraged by granting reciprocal benefits to members who are entitled to retirement benefits from two or more county retirement systems established under the CERL or from a county retirement system and the Public Employees' Retirement System (PERS), the State Teachers' Retirement System (STRS), the Judges' Retirement System or Judges' Retirement System II, or a retirement system of any other public agency of the state that has established reciprocity with PERS subject to specified conditions.

-Final compensation may be based on service with PERS, another county retirement system, STRS, the Judges' Retirement System or Judges' Retirement System II, or a retirement system of any other public agency of the state that has established reciprocity with PERS provided: (1) the period between active memberships in the respective systems does not exceed 90 days prior to January 1, 1976, or six months if on or after January 1, 1976; and (2) the member retires concurrently under both systems.
+Government Code Sections or Board of Retirement Bylaws Reciprocity: Career public service is encouraged by granting reciprocal benefits to members who (31830, 31840.2, are entitled to retirement benefits from two or more county retirement systems 31840.4, 31840.8) established under the CERL or from a county retirement system and the Public Employees' Retirement System (PERS), the State Teachers' Retirement System (STRS), the Judge's Retirement System or Judge's Retirement System II, or a retirement system of any other public agency of the state that has established reciprocity with PERS subject to specified conditions.
+Final compensation may be based on service with PERS, another county retirement (31461.3, 31835)system, STRS, the Judge's Retirement System or Judge's Retirement System II, or a retirement system of any other public agency of the state that has established reciprocity with PERS provided: (1) the period between active memberships in the respective systems does not exceed 90 days prior to January 1, 1976, or six months if on or after January 1, 1976 and (2) the member retires concurrently under both systems.
 The 90-day or six-month period does not include any time during which the member was precluded by law from becoming a member of the system of another county.

-Deferred members may include CalPERS service and service in another county retirement system for benefit eligibility if compensation for such service constitutes compensation earnable.

-Deferred members are eligible for disability benefits from LACERA if disabled while a member of CalPERS or other county retirement system.
-In no event will the benefits be larger than if all service was spent with one system.

-Deferred members are eligible for death benefits from LACERA if they die while a member of CalPERS or other county retirement system.
+(31836)Deferred members may include CalPERS service and service in another county retirement system for benefit eligibility if compensation for such service constitutes compensation earnable.
+(31837, 31838, Deferred members are eligible for disability benefits from LACERA if disabled while a member of CalPERS or other county retirement system.
+In no event will the 31838.5) benefits be larger than if all service was spent with one system.
+Deferred members are eligible for death benefits from LACERA if they die while a (31839, 31840)member of CalPERS or other county retirement system.
 The death benefit is a return of normal contributions plus interest only if the death is service-related; if death is nonservice-related, the benefit equals accumulated contributions plus the amount necessary to bring the total LACERA plus CalPERS benefit up to 50% of the final 12 months' compensation.

-Transfers

-Whenever firefighting or law enforcement functions performed by a city or the state subject to the California Public Employees' Retirement Law are transferred to the County, fire authority, or district, employees performing those functions become members of LACERA.
-LACERA and CalPERS may enter into an agreement whereby the members' service credit plus the members' and the agreement whereby the members' service credit plus the members' and the cities' or state's retirement contributions are transferred from CalPERS to LACERA.
+Transfers Whenever firefighting or law enforcement functions performed by a city or the state (31657)subject to the California Public Employees' Retirement Law are transferred to the County, fire authority, or district, employees performing those functions become members of LACERA.
+LACERA and CalPERS may enter into an agreement whereby the members' service credit plus the members' and the cities' or state's retirement contributions are transferred from CalPERS to LACERA.